GSoC with Shogun

 Advantages of using a plugin architecture are:

-• No need to recompile entire Shogun code but only the plugin that is being developed.
+- No need to recompile entire Shogun code but only the plugin that is being developed.

-• Each plugin will have its own dependencies, so base-shogun will end up having minimal dependencies.
+- Each plugin will have its own dependencies, so

-• Scientists can use Shogun again as the building process would be much easier.
+that actually could be installed and never touched again.
+Plugins could change arbitrarily. - Scientists can use Shogun again as the building process would be much easier.

-I used dlopen to implement the plugin interface in Shogun.
+to implement the plugin interface in Shogun.
 I can’t see how to explain the plugin architecture implementation coherently without making this post too long.
 So, I’ll just link to a readme which has more details about the implementation.

 Cookbook